2014 festivals and events to watch in Myrtle Beach areaBy Ashlee Carson Oct 24, 2013

 MyrtleBeach.com Myrtle Beach Marathon: Gear up for the 17th annual MyrtleBeach.com Marathon events.
 They'll host a 5K Neon Night Run and 1-mile Family Fun Run on Friday, February 14.
 The marathon and half marathon will be held Saturday, February 15 with an after party for all participants at House of Blues in North Myrtle Beach.

-Canadian-American Days Festival: The 52nd annual Canadian-American Days Festival will be March 9-15, 2014, in Myrtle Beach.
-Festivities in this celebration of our friendly neighbors to the north include concerts, games and a golf tournament.
+Canadian-American Days Festival: The 53rd annual Canadian-American Days Festival will be March 8-16, 2014, in Myrtle Beach.
+Festivities in this celebration of our friendly neighbors to the north include concerts, a concert series kickoff at Broadway at the Beach and more.

 Run to the Sun: For more than 20 years, Run to the Sun has been Myrtle Beach’s premiere car show.
 Three days full of cruising along Ocean Boulevard, Car Shows and races bring in car enthusiasts from all over.
 This year’s event marks the 26th year and will be held March 20-22, 2014.